martucs/42_CPPs/9/ex02/README.md

     > we'll repeat step 3 and 4 basically, until we can no longer use a Jacobsthal number
 <br/>

+> [!IMPORTANT]
+> We will set the insertion order each time we 'degroup', because each time the element size changes, the 'tags' change as well❗
+>
+> When I say 'degroup' I think of removing a recursion level, I mean going to smaller groups of elements until we reach the beggining, where our elements were formed by 1 number.\
+> In this example, our elements are of size 2, so after inserting b2, they'll become elements of 1 and we will organize them like so:
+>
+>      1   5   4   6   3   7   2   9
+>      b1  a1  b2  a2  b3  a3  b4  a4

-This may seem a bit overwhelming at first but I promise you'll realize it's actually very consistent and simple.
-Let's what happens with the example we have been following:
+It may seem a bit overwhelming at first, but I promise you'll realize it's actually very consistent and simple.
+Let's continue where we were in our example:

     main = [1 5] [4 6] [2 9]   |    pend = [3 7]
              b1    a1    a2    |             b2